 In some cases, especially for 150 and 235 MHz observations, a bandpass filter is activated during observations to suppress RFI near the observing band.
 This means that parts of the correlated bandwidth (often 16.7 or 33.3 MHz) are not usable.
-A preferred frequency range can be manually selected by running pre_calibrate_targets(uvfits_file_name)

-and inspecting the resulting bandpass plots (postscript format) in the ./prtfil subdirectory via the shell command
+A preferred frequency range can be manually selected by running and inspecting the resulting bandpass plots (postscript format) in the ./prtfil subdirectory via the shell command gv ./prtfil/BANDPASS.PS

 '''

-gv ./prtfil/BANDPASS.PS
+pre_calibrate_targets( uvfits_file_name )

 '''

-Select a channel range over which the bandpass phases are well-behaved (linear) for most antennas, then re-run
+Select a channel range over which the bandpass phases are well-behaved (approximately linear) for most antennas, like in the following example plot.